 - Attracts customers

-Basically, there are two main objectives of designing a packaging to any product.
+Basically, there are two main objectives of designing a Packaging for any product.
 Firstly it is designed for the protection of the product.
-In order to give a good value to the product, it is important to think about its protection.
+In order to give good value to the product, it is important to think about its protection.
 And also a protective package helps to grab consumers attention and trust.

 Types of Packaging

 Primary package – This is the package that is designed to protect the product from damages.
 It is a compulsory requirement to have a quality primary package in order to protect the product.

 Secondary package – This is the package that is used to communicate marketing information and other information to existing and potential customers.